FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/introduction_to_the_python_data_science_stack.md

 Often I get the question as a Data Scientist what the *Python Data Science Stack* actually is and where a beginner should start to learn.
-The Python ecosystem, especially around the topics data analytics, data science and machine learning is so vast and rich that it confuses many rookies.
+The Python ecosystem, especially around the topics such as data analytics, data mining, data science and machine learning is so vast and rich that it confuses many rookies.

 For such an audience I created a slide deck that starts with pointing out the benefits of the Python language for analytics.
 Even beginners in Python are